ORGANIZED COURSES

 Seven Principles of Success for Leaders of Legacy Families

-Family Dynamics: Culture, Conflict, Relationships and Individual Issues
+Family Dynamics: Culture, Conflicts, Relationships and Individual Issues

-With each passing year, more and more wealthy families become sensitive to the impact their businesses and investments have on the world’s environmental, social and governance challenges.
+With each passing year, more and more wealthy families become sensitive to great challenges to the impact consumption, business and investment have on the world’s environmental, social and governance challenges.

 Today, while still using negative screens, many families are embracing a more comprehensive set of values, practices, and approaches that contribute to a more holistic and proactive approach to principled investing, which also aligns a family ’s investment practices more firmly with its core values and beliefs.